Support Sets in Exponential Families and Oriented Matroid Theory: Relations to Oriented Matroids

 \subsection{Acknowledgement}

 The authors want to thank Fero Mat\'u\v{s} and Bastian Steudel for many discussions.
 Nihat Ay has been supported by the Santa Fe Institute.
-Thomas Kahle has been supported by the Volkswagen Foundation.
+Thomas Kahle has been working on this article during his time at the Max-Planck-Institute for Mathematics in Leipzig, supported by the Volkswagen Foundation.

+This paper is an expanded version of a contribution to WUPES'09, which did not include the material of Section~\ref{sec:param-descr-overl}.